National Tennis Club

 The National Tennis Club (NTC) is a court tennis (also known as "real tennis") club in Newport, Rhode Island, United States.
 Its home is the reconstructed Court Tennis Building at the Newport Casino.
 The National Tennis Club hosted the Real Tennis World Championship match in 2004, when Robert Fahey successfully defended his title against Tim Chisholm.
 The Court Tennis Building was constructed as part of the original Casino complex in 1880 and in 1980 the National Tennis Court was rededicated, largely through the efforts of Clarence "Clarry" Pell, as the symbolic home of the sport in the United States.

 Origins

-Court tennis, also known as "real tennis," is the original indoor racquet sport from which the modern game of lawn tennis (usually simply called tennis) is descended.
-It is known as court tennis in the United States, royal tennis in Australia and courte-paume in France.
-The expression "real" was primarily used by journalists in the mid-20th century to distinguish the ancient game from modern "lawn" tennis (even though the sport is rarely played on lawns outside the few social-club managed estates such as Wimbledon).
+Court tennis, also known as "real tennis", is the original indoor racquet sport from which the modern game of lawn tennis (usually simply called tennis) is descended.
+It is known as court tennis in the United States, royal tennis in Australia, and courte-paume in France.
+The expression "real" was primarily used by journalists in the mid-20th century to distinguish the ancient game from modern "lawn" tennis (even though the sport is rarely played on lawns today, outside the few social-club managed estates such as Wimbledon).

-Real tennis is played today on 47 existing courts in the United Kingdom, Australia, the United States, and France.
+Real tennis is played today on 45 existing courts in the United Kingdom, Australia, the United States, and France.

 Despite a documented history of courts existing in the German states during the 17th century, real tennis eventually died out there during or after the World War II reconstruction.